Note: The south end of this trail has had damage from the Lionshead and Bull Complex fires.

 Click on link above for trail log.

-New maps of this trail are available at the Ranger District Office in Estacada.
 The north end of this trail appears to have been abandoned by the Forest service, which is unfortunate since it removes access to Mt Lowe, which is a great viewpoint.
 It no longer appears on their trail inventory.
 The official start of this trail is at Graham Pass.
 The north end of the trail is still very accessible and an interesting trip.
 Care must be taken when hiking any abandoned trail, however.

 Trail runs the length of Rhododendron Ridge with some road walking through heavily logged but quite scenic and interesting area.
 Connects with Burnt Granite Trail 595, Rho Creek Trail 569, Mt.
 Lowe Trail 562, and Hawk Mountain Trail 564-A. This was part of the Oregon Skyline Trail in the 50s and 60s.
 This is a very nice under appreciated trail.